OSB Event Directions PDF Requirements and Recommendations

 Clubs should provide color maps since these are usually much easier to use (users may opt to print them in greyscale or color).

 - If the OSB event also supports a Physical Start Box, it is strongly recommended the OED PDF include the following statement at the very beginning of the Event Directions:

 "Please use either the Online Start Box (OSB) or Physical Start Box (PSB) to register and complete the event.
-Do NOT mix and match, for example, by registering using the OSB then completing your event using the PSB nor signing the PSB log sheet.
+Do NOT mix and match.
+For example, if you register using the OSB, do not complete your event by using the PSB (nor sign the PSB log sheet).
 The sponsoring club only receives credit for an OSB participation when an OSB registration has been completed online by entering your participation date, distances, and any special programs using the OSB."

 - The OED PDF should omit checkpoint/challenge questions.